 Agencies know how to submit press releases, and also where.
 Submitting a press release about a pet care brand to a technical journalist would be a waste of time, yet many companies do not check what the journalists they submit their press releases to specialize in!
 Agencies have the knowledge — and more importantly, the connections — to know which journalists and contributors specialize in which niches and to choose the best connections to submit your story to.

-While the term “press release” may sound super official and confusing, it’s actually pretty simple!
+While the press release definition may sound super official and confusing, it’s actually pretty simple!
 Press releases are just a way to communicate with the world and tell your story.
 They should be used to tell only innovative stories, not day-to-day activities, and they are also a fantastic way to boost your search engine optimization!
 Watch our newest YouTube video to make sure you’re a press release expert!
 Then, work with an agency like Otter PR to help you share your business’ story with the media.

 How To Distribute A Press Release

-Now that you know what a press release is and why it is so important, you might be wondering how exactly do I go about distributing it?
+Now that you know what the press release definition is and why it is so important, you might be wondering how exactly do I go about distributing it?
 Read on to learn the two most common and effective ways to distribute a press release.

 Method One: Press Releases For SEO